jina-ai/jina/.github/2.0/COOKBOOK-Executor.md

     :param on_error: the function to be called when the :class:`Request` object is rejected.
     :param on_always: the function to be called when the :class:`Request` object is  is either resolved or rejected.
     :param target_peapod: a regex string represent the certain peas/pods request targeted
-    :param parameters: the kwargs that will be sent to the executor
+    :param parameters: the kwargs that will be sent to the Executor
     :param kwargs: additional parameters
     :return: None
     """
 ```

-Comparing to 1.x Client/Flow API, the three new arguments are:
+Compared to 1.x Client/Flow API, the three new arguments are:

 - `on`: endpoint, as explained above
-- `parameters`: the kwargs that will be sent to the executor, as explained above
+- `parameters`: the kwargs that will be sent to the Executor, as explained above
-- `target_peapod`: a regex string represent the certain peas/pods request targeted
+- `target_peapod`: a regex string representing the specific peas/pods request targeted

 ---